intarchboard/network-quality-workshop-report/draft-hardaker-iab-mnqeu-report.md

     access.
 Measurements may be one step toward driving competitive market incentive.
-18. For future-proof networking, measuring ecological impact of measuring material and energy usage is important.
+18. For future-proof networking, measuring ecological impact of material and energy usage is important.
-19. We do not have incontrovertible evidence that any one metric (e.g. latency or speed) is more important than others to persuade device vendors to concentrate on any one optimization.
+19. We do not have incontrovertible evidence that any one metric (e.g., latency or speed) is more important than others to persuade device vendors to concentrate on any one optimization.

 ## No-consensus reached statements

-Additional statements were recorded that did not have consensus of the group at the time, but we list here for completeness about the fact they were discussed:
+Additional statements were recorded that did not have consensus of the group at the time, but we list them here for completeness about the fact they were discussed:

-1. We do not have incontrovertible evidence that buffer bloat is a prevalent problem
+1. We do not have incontrovertible evidence that buffer bloat is a prevalent problem.
 2. The measurement needs to support reporting localization in order to find problems.
 Specifically:
     - Detecting a problem is not sufficient if you can’t find the location
-    - Need more than just english – different localization concerns
+    - Need more than just English – different localization concerns
-3. Stakeholder incentives aren’t aligned for easy wins in this space
+3. Stakeholder incentives aren’t aligned for easy wins in this space.

 # Follow on work